-Participants from countries across the globe meet, share knowledge, experiences and perhaps open new frontiers in improving the lives of people with Down’s syndrome.
+The World Down Syndrome Congress gives participants from countries across the globe the opportunity to meet, share knowledge, experiences and perhaps open new frontiers in improving the lives of people with Down’s syndrome.

-The Congress focuses on Panchtatvas – Social Awareness & Self Determination, Health, Education & Employment, Support System, Rights and the Law for people with Down’s Syndrome.
+The 2015 theme was Panchtatvas – Social Awareness & Self Determination, Health, Education & Employment, Support System, Rights and the Law for people with Down’s Syndrome.

-The scientific programme includes keynote lectures, state of the art sessions and workshops by international experts who will be addressing topics such as social inclusion, rights, education, health and employment.
+The scientific programme included keynote lectures, state of the art sessions and workshops by international experts, addressing topics such as social inclusion, rights, education, health and employment.

-Running in parallel with this programme, people with Down’s syndrome and their family members will share their knowledge and experiences in concurrent sessions.
+Running in parallel with the scientific programme, people with Down’s syndrome and their family members will share their knowledge and experiences in concurrent sessions.

 Following on from the conferences held in Cape Town and Dublin, the successful and popular interactive workshop for adults with Down’s syndrome called PANCHAYAT (developed especially for adults with Down’s syndrome) provides a platform for voicing wishes and desires, exchanging ideas, and forming friendships.

-Carol Boys, Gillian Bird and Sheila Heslam from DSA UK are giving presentations on:
+Carol Boys, Gillian Bird and Sheila Heslam from the DSA UK gave presentations on: